Straight to the content

 Continue shopping

-Music of the future from the crystal ball of Medicadermis
+Music of the future from Medicadermis's crystal ball

-The skin care market in the Netherlands is growing modestly.
-In 2023, the market is estimated at around 890 million euros, with an expected annual growth of just over 3% in the coming years.
-Globally, it is growing at a slightly stronger pace of 6.0% until 2032.
-The increasing popularity of cosmeceuticals (combination of cosmetics and pharmaceuticals) is driving demand.
-Especially among younger consumers who are increasingly interested in premium skin care products.
-But in general, growth is driven by an increasing awareness of skin health, the increasing aging of the population and the growing demand for anti-aging and self-care products.
+The skincare market in the Netherlands is experiencing modest growth.
+In 2023, the market was estimated at approximately 890 million euros, with expected annual growth of just over 3% in the coming years.
+Globally, it is growing at a slightly stronger pace, projected to reach 6.0% by 2032.
+The rising popularity of cosmeceuticals (a combination of cosmetics and pharmaceuticals) is driving demand, particularly among younger consumers who are increasingly interested in premium skincare products.
+However, in general, growth is driven by increasing awareness of skin health, the rising ageing of the population, and the growing demand for anti-aging and self-care products.

-The demand for natural, organic and herbal ingredients is also shifting.
+The demand is also shifting towards natural, organic, and herbal-based ingredients.
 These products are gaining popularity due to their safety and effectiveness.
 Innovations in product formulations and the rise of online sales channels are contributing to further growth.
-Advances in technology, such as nano-particle delivery systems and personalized skin care solutions, are expected to improve performance and thus customer satisfaction.
+Advances in technology, such as nano-particle delivery systems and personalized skincare solutions, are expected to improve performance and, consequently, customer satisfaction.

 Boring?
 Maybe!
-But things are moving fast.
-So we want, no, we need to know what awaits us as "skins".
+But developments are moving fast.
+So we want, no, we need to know what what awaits us as "skins".
 Now, and in the near future.

 Sun's a bitch

-The holy grail of skincare is skin rejuvenation.
-Scientists are constantly looking for the next breakthrough for youthful, radiant skin.
-Recently, Nicotinamide Mononucleotide (NMN) has been discovered as a potential game-changer in the fight against skin aging.
-In which the sun, as is well known, plays a leading role.
-NMN, already known for the improving cellular energy, is now being studied for its benefits in skin care.
-In particular, our resistance to UV-B influence on the skin.
-A study of this has been published in the journal Nature.
+The holy grail of skincare is undoubtedly skin rejuvenation.
+Scientists are constantly searching for the next breakthrough for youthful, radiant skin.
+Recently, Nicotinamide Mononucleotide (NMN) was discovered as a potential game-changer in the fight against skin aging, in which the sun, as is well known, plays one of the leading roles.
+NMN, already known for the Improving cellular energy is now being investigated for its benefits in skincare, particularly regarding our resistance to the effects of UV-B on the skin.
+A study on this has been published in the journal Nature.

 What is NMN?

-NMN is a naturally occurring molecule in our bodies that plays a crucial role in the production of Nicotinamide Adenine Dinucleotide (NAD+).
-This is a coenzyme with an essential function in cell metabolism (including DNA repair and energy production).
-As we age, the levels of NAD+ in our bodies decrease, leading to several signs of aging.
-Such as decreased skin elasticity and increased wrinkles.
-By supplementing NMN, researchers hope to restore NAD+ levels, promoting healthier, more youthful skin.
+NMN is a naturally occurring molecule in our body that plays a crucial role in the production of Nicotinamide Adenine Dinucleotide (NAD+).
+This is a coenzyme with an essential function for cell metabolism (including DNA repair and energy production).
+As we age, the levels of NAD+ in our body decline, leading to various signs of aging, such as reduced skin elasticity and an increase in wrinkles.
+By supplementing NMN, researchers hope to restore NAD+ levels, thereby promoting healthier, more youthful skin.

 NMN and Skin Health

-The results of a study conducted by researchers at Tokushima University in Japan are promising.
+The results from a study conducted by researchers at Tokushima University in Japan are promising.
 NMN has the potential to combat skin aging.
 The study combines NMN with the probiotic Lactobacillus fermentum TKSN041.
-This combination protects the skin from UVB induced damage, a major cause by premature aging.
-The study opted for gastric administration, but due to the high water solubility of NMN, the study encountered challenges in penetrating the skin barrier.
+This combination protects the skin against UVB-induced damage, a major cause. by premature aging.
+In the study, administration via the stomach was chosen, but due to the high water solubility of NMN, challenges were encountered in the study regarding penetration of the skin barrier.

-To solve this problem To solve this, the researchers have developed a special nanoparticle delivery system that effectively allows NMN to penetrate human skin cells.
-This is currently being tested on the ability to suppress cell aging, activate cell division, improve energy production and increase hyaluronic acid production.
-Hyaluronic acid has the ability to retain moisture, improve skin elasticity and give a full, youthful appearance.
+To this problem To solve this, the researchers have developed a special nanoparticle delivery system that allows NMN to effectively penetrate human skin cells.
+This is currently being tested on the ability to suppress cellular aging, activate cell division, improve energy production, and increase hyaluronic acid production.
+Hyaluronic acid has the ability to retain moisture, improve skin elasticity, and give a full, youthful appearance.

-Although initial findings are promising, more research is needed to fully understand the effects of NMN on human skin.To date, studies have been conducted on a small scale and larger clinical trials are needed to determine the optimal dosing and long-term safety of NMN in skin care.
-In addition, the interaction between NMN and the gut microbiome needs to be further investigated to optimize absorption and efficacy when taken orally.
+Although the initial findings are promising, more research is needed to fully understand the effects of NMN on human skin.To date, studies have been conducted on a small scale, and larger clinical trials are necessary to determine the optimal dosage and long-term safety of NMN. to guarantee in skincare.
+Furthermore, the interaction between NMN and the gut microbiome must be further investigated to optimize absorption and effectiveness with oral intake.

 Conclusion

-The potential of NMN to revolutionize skin care is undeniable.
-As research continues, we may soon see NMN-based products that effectively combat the signs of aging.
-They offer a new, scientifically proven solution to maintaining youthful, radiant skin.
-For those who like up to date want to stay about skin care innovation it is interesting to continue to follow developments in NMN research.
+The potential of NMN to revolutionize skincare is undeniable.
+As research progresses, we may soon see NMN-based products that effectively combat the signs of aging.
+They offer a new scientifically proven solution for maintaining youthful, radiant skin.
+For those who would like up to date want to stay regarding skincare innovation is interesting to continue following developments in NMN research closely.

-Subscribe to the Medicadermis newsletter for more updates on the exciting frontier in skin care science!
+Subscribe Subscribe to the Medicademis newsletter for more updates on the exciting frontier in skincare science!

 Sources: